SashaFlores/ProfitShare_SmartContract/README.md

   * The final `if` statement provided checks that in case the employee does not cash out until 5+ years after the contract start, the contract does not reward more than the `total_shares` agreed upon in the contract.

-## Deploy and test your contract locally.
+## Deploy and test your contract locally using the TimeLock Functionality.

-  * For this contract, test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, then replace every other instance of `now` with `fakenow`.
+  * Test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, then replace every other instance of `now` with `fakenow`.
 Utilize the following `fastforward` function to manipulate `fakenow` during testing.

   * Add this function to "fast forward" time by 100 days when the contract is deployed (requires setting up `fakenow`):